Mesmerizing topic, VERY disappointing execution. Awarded 2 stars on Goodreads.

 There was an additional confusing element to the story of four generations of Vanderbilts — the fact that they kept using the same names in each generation.
 So, the reader has to try to figure out which Cornelius Vanderbilt was being discussed or which William or Alva, etc. The author did not do a very good job of helping with this.

 On the plus side, I liked the story of the rivalry between Mrs. Vanderbilt and Mrs. Astor, the efforts to marry Consuelo Vanderbilt to the Duke of Marlborough, and the custody battle over little Gloria Vanderbilt (she who makes the jeans and is mother to Anderson Cooper).
-And you do get a reasonable tale of how the enormous fortune of the Commodore was squandered by subsequent generations — through lavish entertaining, ostentatious building, and extravagant spending.
+And you do get a reasonable tale of how the initial enormous fortune of the Commodore was squandered by subsequent generations — through lavish entertaining, ostentatious building, and extravagant spending.